alzus-game-studio/rispe/README.md

 >
 > So the kings must be strong, so as not to let the evil of the crown be released on the world.
 Unfortunately this legend of peace was interrupted.
 >
 > When the kingdom of Papora lived its greatest boom of harmony and peace, an epidemic affected the kingdom.
 The current queen acquired a degenerative disease that is getting worse and Rispe, the current crown bearer, embarks on a journey through the 7 great kingdom for saving his wife.
 Unfortunately, Rispe's entire journey will be a deception of the crown, so that little by little it seizes him and destroys all of Papora.
+Rispe wants to save his wife, but Viatas wants to destroy the world.

+[Here](https://github.com/Alzus-Game-Studio/rispe/blob/main/Rispe_Summary_V1.pdf) you can find the complete summary of the story.

 ![Alzus Game Studio Logo](https://i.ibb.co/5LRsK20/Alzus-game-Studio.gif)